 When to Seek Medical Care

-As a general rule, see a doctor for any injury to your hand unless it is very minor.
 Your hands are central to being able to function, and you should be certain that no permanent damage has been done.

 Exams and Tests

-Most injuries of the hand will require an x-ray.
+Most injuries of the hand will require an X-ray.
 The history of how the hand was injured will help the doctor determine the most likely fracture.
 For example, if the hand was injured by punching, the most likely fracture is that of the fifth metacarpal.

 The doctor will touch your fingers and hand and wrist to determine the areas that are most painful and to evaluate if any damage has occurred to the blood vessels or nerves or tendons in the hand.

 Generally, any hand injury -- except for the most minor one -- should be seen by a doctor.
 Simple first aid, however, can help prevent further injury.